derdoktor667/DShotRMT/README.md

 [![Arduino CI](https://github.com/derdoktor667/DShotRMT/actions/workflows/ci.yml/badge.svg)](https://github.com/derdoktor667/DShotRMT/actions/workflows/ci.yml)

-A C++ library for generating DShot signals on ESP32 microcontrollers using the RMT (Remote Control) peripheral.
-It's designed for both Arduino and ESP-IDF projects, providing a simple and efficient way to control brushless motors.
+A C++ library for generating DShot signals on ESP32 microcontrollers using the **modern ESP-IDF 5 RMT encoder API** (`rmt_tx.h` / `rmt_rx.h`).
+It provides a simple, efficient, and hardware-timed way to control brushless motors in both Arduino and ESP-IDF projects.

-This library is a rewrite using the modern ESP-IDF 5 RMT encoder API (`rmt_tx.h` / `rmt_rx.h`) for improved performance and flexibility.
 The legacy version using the old `rmt.h` API is available in the `oldAPI` branch.

 ## 🚀 Core Features

 - **Multiple DShot Modes:** Supports DSHOT150, DSHOT300, DSHOT600, and DSHOT1200.
-- **Bidirectional DShot:** Implemented, but currently not officially supported due to instability and external hardware requirements.
+- **Bidirectional DShot Support:** Implemented, but note that official support is limited due to potential instability and external hardware requirements.
+Use with caution.
 - **Hardware-Timed Signals:** Precise signal generation using the ESP32 RMT peripheral, ensuring stable and reliable motor control.
 - **Simple API:** Easy-to-use C++ class with intuitive methods like `sendThrottlePercent()`.
+- **Robust Error Handling:** Provides detailed feedback on operation success or failure via `dshot_result_t`.
 - **Efficient and Lightweight:** The core library has no external dependencies.
 - **Arduino and ESP-IDF Compatible:** Can be used in both Arduino and ESP-IDF projects.